WillemElbers/B2SAFE-GridFTP/HandsOn.md

 globus_gsi_callback_module: Can't get the local trusted CA certificate: Cannot find trusted CA certificate with hash dd5d9bb8 in /etc/grid-security/certificates
 ```

 This error means the CA certificate is not in the expected location.
-Fetch the CA certificate from the remote `alice` server and place it in `/etc/grid-security/certificates`.
+Fetch the CA certificate from the remote server and place it in `/etc/grid-security/certificates`.

 ## 2: Communicate with GridFTP server